 1.23 “Supplier Services” means any consultancy services such as implementation, training or support to be provided by C2FO as set out in the signup process or as agreed between the Supplier and C2FO in writing from time to time.

 1.24 “Transaction Information” means all data, Content, and information generated or posted through the Service that is disclosed directly or indirectly to C2FO by any party, but shall not include any information which was at the time of disclosure within an enumerated exception to the definition of Confidential Information.

 2. SERVICE ACCESS

 2.2 Access to the Service.
-C2FO shall provide access to the login screen to Supplier on the instruction of, and on behalf of, the Buyer and Supplier shall be permitted to create a unique login credential (“User Name” and “Password”) to be used by Authorized Users to access the Services.
-The Supplier is responsible for maintaining the confidentiality of any User Names and Passwords.
+C2FO shall provide access to the login screen to Supplier on the instruction of, and on behalf of, the Buyer, and Supplier shall be permitted to create a unique login credential (“User Name” and “Password”) to be confidential and used by Authorized Users to access the Services.
 The Supplier will be solely responsible and liable for all activities that occur under any User Name and Password created by to the Supplier.
 The Supplier shall immediately notify C2FO of any unauthorized use of any User Name or Password and C2FO shall take such action as it deems appropriate to address the unauthorized use.
-The Supplier agrees on its own behalf, and to require its Authorized Users on their behalf, to access the Service in a secure manner in compliance with C2FO’s reasonable standards established from time to time which currently require, to the extent applicable, use of web browsers utilizing 128 bit SSL encryption.
+The Supplier agrees on its own behalf, and agrees to require its Authorized Users, to access the Service in a secure manner in compliance with C2FO’s reasonable standards established from time to time which currently require, to the extent applicable, use of web browsers utilizing 128 bit SSL encryption.